 Picnicking: Located in the shade of the cedars and Jeffrey pines, the picnic area offers a peaceful retreat from the busy beaches.
 Each site is equipped with a barbecue and picnic table.
 Paved walkways make the area accessible to persons with disabilities.

 Sand Harbor to Memorial Point Trail: The short, half-mile trail offers a link to Memorial Point and provides access to many secluded beach and rock areas.

 Sand Point Nature Trail: The one-third-mile Sand Point Nature Trail is a handicap-accessible trail with interpretive signs and breathtaking views of Lake Tahoe.

 Group Area/Ramada: A group-use area set on a pine-dotted, rocky point accommodates groups of up to 100 people.
 The covered facility is equipped with electricity, water and tables and includes a large barbecue.
 Use is by reservation only.
-Information, rules, regulations and the group-area reservation agreement are available here: Word or PDF.
+Information, rules, regulations and the group-area reservation agreement are available here.
 Reservations must be made in person or by phone: 775-831-0494.
 View Ramada pictures.

 Boating: The boat launch includes two wave protected double ramps with docks and adjacent parking.
 Parking fills to capacity early on summer weekends.
 Watercraft inspections are required as part of the new program that is helping to protect Lake Tahoe from the threat of aquatic invasive species such as Quagga and Zebra mussels.
 Normal boat launch hours: Summer, May 1 through September 30, 6 am to 8 pm; winter, October 1 through April 30, Friday, Saturday and Sunday only, 6 am to 2 pm.
 Hours are subject to change and/or closure.
 For more information visit tahoeboatinspections.com.